jcdubois/moth/README.md

 (4KB to 8KB).
 So the code needs to be very minimal with only mandatory features.

+Moth implements a cooperative scheduler and therefore tasks are not preemptible.
+This means a tasks can keep the CPU as long as it needs and must release it explicitely through a system call to allow other tasks to run.

 Moth has only 5 system calls:

 + yield: to release the processor if another task is ready to run